roodletoof/tween/README.md

 **easing_type** is a string describing the easing function you want to use.
 There is a list of all types at the bottom of this readme.

-_If there already exists a tween for that container and key, the existing tween will delete itself os the new one can start_
+_If there already exists a tween for that container and key, the existing tween will delete itself so the new one can start_

  _The **_group** argument should not be passed._